-If you are searching for the solution or some special tricks to solve quadratic equation in Excel VBA then you have landed in the right place.
+If you are searching for a solution or some special tricks to solve quadratic equation in Excel VBA then you have landed in the right place.
 There are some quick steps to solve quadratic equation in Excel VBA.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the central part of the article.

-In this section, I will show you the quick and easy steps to solve quadratic equation in Excel VBA on Windows operating system.
+In this section, I will show you the quick and easy steps to solve quadratic equation in Excel VBA on the Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
 I have used Microsoft 365 version here.
 But you can use any other versions as of your availability.
-If anything of this article doesn’t work in your version then leave us a comment.
+If anything in this article doesn’t work in your version then leave us a comment.

 First, create a layout to take the input of co-efficient and give the output of roots.
 For this-